A standard banking integration flow with Belvo looks like this:

 Finally, you can delete any data from Belvo by calling the

-destroy endpoint on links, accounts, transactions and owners.
-Note that deleting a link will also delete all the related accounts, transactions and owners, and deleting an account will also delete all the related transactions
+destroy endpoint on links, accounts, transactions, and owners.
+Note that deleting a link will also delete all the related accounts, transactions, and owners, while deleting an account will also delete all the related transactions

-All our endpoints are associated with a HTTP Method with the following standard
+All our endpoints are associated with an HTTP Method with the following standard:

 Access data from Belvo.

 Connect to the institution to register or retrieve data.
 Retrieved data will be stored by Belvo so that you can access it in the future.

 Resume a previous connection request (POST) to the institution to add a 2FA token.